Woodstop/ArenaRegenerator/README.md

 # **ArenaRegenerator Plugin**

-ArenaRegenerator is a plugin for Paper Minecraft servers that handles arena saving, resetting, and full minigame logic using WorldEdit or FAWE.
+ArenaRegenerator is a plugin for Minecraft servers that handles arena saving, regeneration, and full customizable minigame logic using WorldEdit or FAWE.

 This plugin manages and regenerates WorldEdit or FAWE-defined arenas.
 Includes full minigame support (e.g., lobby, countdown, game state, win detection) and interactive signs for easy use.